Vortyne/pureRGB/REVIEWS.md

 Want to leave a review?
 Go [here](https://github.com/Vortyne/pureRGB/issues/new?assignees=&labels=review&projects=&template=review.yml&title=%5BReview%5D%3A+Summarize+your+review+here).

+### Review by samuellaw178 on 2.7.4

+I just wanted to leave a comment and review to say that you did a fantastic job!
+I thoroughly enjoyed the game, and I could see how much attention to detail went into it.
+This game gave me a sense of closure I didn’t know I needed!

 ### Review by OmegaHadangeki on 2.7.0

 Hello I would like to begin off saying this real quick.
 I started playing pokemon when I was 3 years old.
 I am now 33.
 I also have played and beaten Radical Red once, Blue Kaizo and Crystal Kaizo twice.
 I also use to play competetive pokemon starting way back in gen 4.
 So I have much pokemon experience under my belt.